Introduction

 Winner: Upwork, especially if you prefer detailed collaboration and feedback.

-8. Rating and Reputation Building
+8. Rating and reputation building

 10. Income Potential for Beginners